Home Assessments, Courtesy Supervision and Annual Guardianship Reports

 Annual Guardianship Reports

 At times, the juvenile court appoints a legal guardian for a child who has been abused or neglected and reunification with the child’s parent has been unable to be achieved.
 In those cases, Arizona law requires that a home visit be made one year after the guardianship has been awarded to ensure the child is thriving and safe.
 Southwest Human Development provides DCS and the juvenile court with a report about child’s well-being and adjustment with families who were appointed as their guardians.

 Who is Eligible?

-All referrals must come from the Arizona ICPC Administration Office or the Arizona Department of Child Safety.
+All referrals must come from the Arizona Department of Child Safety.